-2.1 Set-up
+3.1 Set-up

-In a parimutuel market, investors purchase shares of a security for a set price (e.g., \$1), the broker takes a fee, σ , and the remaining investment is split among shareholders of the security that pays out.
+In a parimutuel market, investors purchase shares of a security for a set price (e.g., \$1), the broker takes a fee, $\sigma$ , and the remaining investment is split among shareholders of the security that pays out.
 Let s be the share of investment in the favorite.
-If the event occurs, each dollar invested in the favorite returns $(1 - \sigma)/s$, and investments in the longshot return 0.
-If the event does not occur, each dollar invested in the longshot returns $(1-\sigma)/(1-s)$, and investments in the favorite return 0.
+If the event occurs, each dollar invested in the favorite returns $(1-\sigma)/s$ , and investments in the longshot return 0.
+If the event does not occur, each dollar invested in the longshot returns $(1-\sigma)/(1-s)$ , and investments in the favorite return 0.
 The more invested in a security, the lower its returns.

-We consider a two-period model with two types of investors: noise traders and arbitrageurs.
+We write down a two-period model with two types of risk-neutral investors.
 Noise traders invest in the first period; arbitrageurs invest in the second.
 Noise traders are gullible.
 Absent beliefs about p, they take the broker's prediction, q, at face value-i.e., they believe that the event will occur with probability q.
-Noise traders are also myopic: they fail to anticipate how the parimutuel returns will change in the second period.12
+Noise traders are also myopic: they fail to anticipate how the parimutual returns will change in the second period.

-In the first period, noise traders invest in the security with the higher expected value according to their adopted beliefs.
-Given the brokerage fee, σ , both securities may portend losses.
+In the first period, noise traders invest in the security with the higher expected value according to their adopted beliefs, q.
+Given the brokerage fee, $\sigma$ , both securities may portend losses.
 We rationalize the decision to invest with an additive utility shock, u, consistent with a direct utility from gambling (Conlisk, 1993), and we allow the shock to vary across noise traders.
-Thus, noise trader j values a \$1 investment in the favorite at $q(1-\sigma)/s + u_j$ and a
+Thus, noise trader j values a \$1 investment in the favorite at $q(1-\sigma)/s + u_j$ and a \$1 investment in the longshot at $(1-q)(1-\sigma)/(1-s) + u_j$ .
+A large number of noise traders each decide whether to invest \$1, and if so, which security to purchase.
+We are interested in $s^$ , the Walrasian equilibrium share of first-period investment in the favorite.